wp-plugins/mad-mimi/readme.txt

 * Initial plugin release

 == Upgrade Notice ==

+= 1.2.2 =
+* If you have experienced `Call to undefined function curl_init()` or `simplexml_load_string() Entity: line 1: parser error : Start tag expected` errors, this update should provide further information and better handle the errors

 = 1.2.1 =
 * Critical upgrade - fixes widget not displaying in Widgets page.